akcy01/akcy01/README.md

 - 🌱 I am 23 years old.
 I am a 4th year student at Akdeniz University, Department of Management Information Systems.

-- 🔭 I’m currently working for Enqura Information Technologies as a junior software developer.
+- 🔭 I worked as a back-end developer for 4 months at a company called İksirSoft when I was in my 3rd year at university.
+I’m currently working for Enqura Information Technologies as a junior software developer.

 - 🌱 I’m currently learning **Data structures, algorithms, Angular, .NET core, entity framework and other front-end, back-end technologies.**